Semipositivity theorems for moduli problems: Introduction

-\begin{thm}[Main Theorem] Let $X$ be an equi-dimensional variety which satisfies Serre's $S_2$ condition and is Gorenstein in codimension one.
+\begin{thm}[Semipositivity theorem I] Let $X$ be an equidimensional variety which satisfies Serre's $S_2$ condition and is normal crossing in codimension one.
 Let $f:X\to C$ be a projective surjective morphism onto a smooth projective curve $C$ such that every irreducible component of $X$ is dominant onto $C$.
-Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $f^{-1}(U)$ has only semi log canonical singularities.
-Then $f_*\omega_{X/C}$ is semipositive.
+Assume that there exists a non-empty Zariski open set $U$ of $C$ such that $f^{-1}(U)$ has only semi-log-canonical singularities.
+Then $f_*\omega_{X/C}$ is nef.